North Macedonia

 • There is no clear guidance for officials on how to identify or determine statelessness.

-• Free legal aid is only available to stateless persons who have a residence permit or otherwise have a right to stay, including people who have been registered under the Law on Persons without Regulated Civil Status.
+• Free legal aid is only available to stateless people who have a residence permit or otherwise have a right to stay, including people who have been registered under the Law on Persons without Regulated Civil Status.

 • Stateless people do not always have an opportunity to claim their statelessness in an interview, though this opportunity is provided in the asylum procedure and, in practice, is usually granted in the procedure to acquire a residence permit under the Law on Foreigners.